There are many scenarios in which downloading all WordPress media files becomes required.

 Filester is actually a handy yet versatile file manager for all of your WordPress server files.
 The free version already offers all the professional features you need to manage WP configuration.

-In this section, I’m going to show you only a tiny built-in feature to help you see how it works in exporting WordPress media library.
+In this section, I’m going to show you only a tiny built-in feature to help you see how it works in exporting the WordPress media library.

 To start off, you need to go to your WordPress admin dashboard and install Filester – File Manager Pro.